camunda-community-hub/kafka-connect-zeebe/README.md

 * **Consume messages from a Kafka topic and correlate them to a workflow**.
 This is a Kafka Connect **sink**.

-It can work with [Camunda Cloud](https://camunda.com/products/cloud/) or a standalone Zeebe broker.
+It can work with [Camunda Cloud](https://camunda.com/products/cloud/) or a self-managed Zeebe broker.

 ![Overview](doc/images/overview.png)